ashleydavis/fuzzmatic/README.md

 console.log(data);
 ```

-If you want to load your JSON schema from a YAML file you need to instal the YANL parser:
+If you want to load your JSON schema from a YAML file you need to install the YAML parser:

 ```bash
 npm install yaml